jdozierezell/cl2-archive/patternlab/source/_patterns/03-templates/items-list/items-list.md

 title: Item List Template
 ---

-This is the item list template.
+This is the items list template.